 Welcome to part 2 of the #NewBloggers 101 post series!
 Last time, we talked about when you should start requesting ARCs (advance reader copies) at all, and today?
 We’re going to talk about how to start doing it.
 So how do you make a good Edelweiss or NetGalley profile?
 Let’s start at the bottom and make it fun!
 Short quiz about how much you actually know about requesting books!
+But before that, if you want to find the other #NewBloggers 101 posts, just expand this list:

 The NetGalley and Edelweiss Sorting Hat